Believe it or not, only half involve technology.

 “One in four workers admitted that, during a typical workday, they will spend at least one hour a day on personal calls, emails or texts,” says jobs site CareerBuilder, which polled more than 5,000 hiring managers and workers (presumably on their phones) about how employees waste time.

-And while other time-wasters included surfing the web (39 percent), checking social media (38 percent), and reading and writing email (23 percent), the No. 2 work distraction is the lowest tech of all: Gossip, at 42 percent.
+While other time-wasters included surfing the web (39 percent), checking social media (38 percent), and reading and writing email (23 percent), the No. 2 work distraction is the lowest tech of all: Gossip, at 42 percent.

-- “Employee was laying under boxes to scare people.”
+- “Laying under boxes to scare people.”

-- “Employees were having a wrestling match.”
+- “Having a wrestling match.”

 Sadly, the survey didn’t reveal if the bubbles actually froze in mid-air.
 (They can.)